Search 0 Items

 A baby born in the caul is a rare event

-We have several Hypnobirthing couples who have given us permission to use their birth videos or photos in our classes for training purposes.
-In a discussion we had not long ago in our practitioner group we have noticed quite a few hypnobirthing babies being born “en caul” or “in the caul.”
+We have several Hypnobirthing couples who have generously given us permission to share their birth videos and photos for training purposes in our classes.
+During a recent discussion in our practitioner group, we noticed a fascinating pattern—many Hypnobirthing babies are being born “en caul” or “in the caul.”

-But is it really as rare as we are led to believe?
+But is it really as rare as we’ve been led to believe?

 Hypnobirthing in Perth, Hypnobirthing, childbirth education, pushing baby out, Vicki Hobbs, doula in Perth, doula, VBAC statistics, maternity, mothers and babies, cesarean, caesarean, VBAC, vaginal birth after caesarean, VBAC in Australia, Hypnobirthing Australia, vaginal birth after cesarean, ACOG, RANZCOG, birth, pregnancy, rights of childbearing woman in Australia, positive birth, Spinning Babies, placenta encapsulation, born in the caul, en caul birth